blinklabs-io/docs/src/content/docs/guides/adder/Examples/006-example-5-watch-an-drep-and-get-an-alert-in-telegram.md

 ***

-Before we breakdown the filters and commands we will use for this example we need to get a DRep id to track and Telgram bot token and chat id so we can get alerts in our Telegram.
+Before we breakdown the filters and commands we will use for this example we need to get a DRep id to track also a Telgram bot token and chat id so we can get alerts in Telegram.
 We will walk through the steps below.

 <a name="step-1"></a>